numpy/numpy/doc/source/reference/c-api/ufunc.rst

        ufunc object is alive.

     :param func:
-        Must to an array of length *ntypes* containing :c:type:`PyUFuncGenericFunction` items.
+        Must point to an array of length *ntypes* containing :c:type:`PyUFuncGenericFunction` items.

     :param data:
-        Should be ``NULL`` or a pointer to an array of size *ntypes* .
-This array may contain arbitrary extra-data to be passed to the corresponding loop function in the func array.
+        A pointer to an array of size *ntypes* containing arbitrary additional data to be passed to the corresponding loop function in the `func` array.
+Must not be NULL, but may contain NULLs.

     :param types:
        Length ``(nin + nout) * ntypes`` array of ``char`` encoding the